-Whatever the trigger or reason—whether the CEO doesn’t believe she needs help, doesn’t trust opinions from her team or outside coaches, or the communications team can’t pinpoint the exact problem, traditional communication improvement methods just aren’t working.
+Whatever the trigger or reason—whether the CEO doesn’t believe she needs help or doesn’t trust opinions from her team or outside coaches, or the communications team can’t pinpoint the exact problem—traditional communication improvement methods just aren’t working.

 But advances in technology have enabled these struggling communications teams to compile and deliver objective, data-driven feedback that resonates with CEOs, helps them pinpoint their most critical development areas, and paves the way for lasting improvement.

 3 Ways Data-Driven Communication Evaluations make it Easier for Communications Teams to Give Feedback